Pershing Square Capital Management: Pershing Square Tontine Holdings

 Pershing Square Tontine Holdings (PSTH) was a blank check company formed by Bill Ackman that went public on July 22, 2020, at a value of $4 billion and traded under the ticker symbol PSTH.U before the split of its warrants and shares.
 In 2020, PSTH was the largest SPAC to IPO to date.

 PSTH had a unique "Tontine" structure where shareholders were incentivized to hold shares through merger once a target was found for acquisition.
 The IPO included 200 million units, which included a total of 200 million shares and 22,222,222 warrants.
 Another 44,444,444 warrants, or two ninths per share, were distributed to shareholders who chose to participate in the proposed merger.
 The strike price of PSTH warrants were $23.

 In July 2022, Ackman addressed PSTH shareholders saying that he would return the funds of the SPAC as he was "unable to consummate a transaction that both meets our investment criteria and is executable."

 Universal Music Group

-Pershing Square acquired a 7.1% stake of Universal Music Group (UMG) from Vivendi in August 2021 for $2.8 billion.
+Pershing Square acquired a 7.1% stake of Universal Music Group (UMG) from Vivendi in August 2021 for $2.7billion.
 Later that month, Pershing Square agreed to purchase an additional 2.9% of UMG from Vivendi for $1.149 billion.
 Following the transaction, Pershing Square held 10% of UMG's share capital.
 Ackman was nominated to a non-independent director of UMG in March 2022.

+On 7 April 2026 it was announced Pershing has proposed a merger with Universal, in a takeover offer reportedly to be worth $64.3bn that would result in the combined company being listed in the United States by the end of 2026, according to its billionaire chief executive, Bill Ackman.